abdotha/clinic-appointment-system-with-cpp/README.md

-# Clinic Appointment System
+# Clinic Appointment System with Text File Database

-This is a simple clinic appointment system implemented in C++ where patients can book appointments with doctors and administrators can manage doctors and view doctor schedules.
+This is a clinic appointment system implemented in C++ with database functionality using text files and the `fstream` library.
+Patients can book appointments with doctors, and administrators can manage doctors and view doctor schedules.

 ## Features

 - Patients can choose a doctor and book an appointment time.
 - Administrators can add new doctors, delete doctors, and view doctor schedules.

+## Database Setup

+1. Ensure you have access to text files for storing doctor names and appointment schedules.
+2. Each doctor will have two corresponding text files:
+   - One for storing the doctor's name (e.g., `dr_smith.txt`, `dr_johnson.txt`, etc.).
+   - Another for storing the booked appointment times (e.g., `dr_smith_schedule.txt`, `dr_johnson_schedule.txt`, etc.).

 ## How to Use